Understanding Lyme Disease

 - Rash on bite mark which grows in size over time

 As the infection continues unchecked, the symptoms become more severe.
 After a few days/months after the initial tick bite, you can experience:

 - Joint pain and swelling

 The problems brought on by Lyme disease care substantial, and unfortunately, doctors can occasionally mistake it for fibromyalgia, chronic fatigue syndrome, and other conditions.
 This difficulty in diagnosis comes from the fact that Lyme disease is known to mimic many other diseases through its symptoms, making it incredibly difficult to detect.

 Your Pest Control Solution

 Lyme disease is found on every continent except for Antarctica, and tick populations have grown 40% since 2016 which increases the risk of contracting Lyme disease.
 At Heron Home & Outdoor, we offer comprehensive pest control services to help keep pests away.
-Call us today at 1-877-772-0826 for your free same day inspection.
+Contact us today for your free same-day inspection.

 Understanding Lyme Disease in Orlando FL and surrounding counties